Webinar Recap: Nearshore Outsourcing Mobile App Development in Mexico

 Working with “Offshore” destinations often carries a series of factors that increase the difficulty of collaboration.
 Many times stakeholders in the US will have to attend late night meetings or have to wait for days, literally; to have their questions and issues resolved.
 Situations like those, among many others, have made companies look for partners that besides providing the right talent and skills, experience and professionalism have the one attribute that Offshore cannot provide: proximity.
 This is a key advantage to nearshore outsourcing.

 Nearshoring (or Nearshore) refers to a strategy that focuses on outsourcing operations with a partner within the immediate region outside of the country.
 In the case of the US, it’s immediate near shore partners can be located in Mexico or Canada.
 While Canada provides a considerable level of attractiveness as a nearshore partner, Mexico’s lower cost structure, large talent pool and expertise provide a higher value for US customers.
-There are many places in Mexico where nearshoring can succeed.
+Why Mexico?
+There are many places in the country where nearshoring can succeed.
 However, we’ve found that the best mix of a stable tech ecosystem, great talent pool available, ability to travel back and forth and many other factors can be achieved when using Guadalajara, one of Mexico’s largest cities, as the location for a development center.

 The slides and video of that webinar are now available and embedded in this blogpost.
 Myself and all the team at iTexico sincerely hope you enjoyed the presentation.
 Please include your comments and we’ll make sure to get back to you.
 See you in our next webinar!